moggers87/smallQuery/README.md

 classes are split up so I could import only the ones I actually needed) and Turret does not support as many browsers - it can in fact be configured for different browsers at build time.
 All in all, this leads to a ~50% reduction in the minified CSS file.
-That's quite significant when most of a page down is CSS and JS assets.
+That's quite significant when most of a page download is CSS and JS assets.

 jQuery is much the same: there's a lot of support built in for older browsers and there's a lot of stuff I don't use.
 So I'd like to create my own